 Integrated, organized content

-Elegant in its simplicity, we created a straightforward navigation allowing visitors to quickly and easily see how ETR could help them with their event.
+Elegant in its simplicity, we created straightforward navigation allowing visitors to quickly and easily see how ETR could help them with their event.
 Yet the site structure is flexible enough to grow when ETR expands their service offerings.

 Integrating the blog allows ETR to promote events and success stories without overwhelming the site structure.